Grenyerre/Grenyerre-PP3_Battleships/readme.md

-# **Battleship - Code Institute Portfolio Project 3**
+# **Battleships - Code Institute Portfolio Project 3**

-Welcome to 'Battleship', a game of skill and chance where the player attempts to destroy their opponent's battleships.
+Welcome to 'Battleships', a game of skill and chance where the player attempts to destroy their opponent's battleships.
 To do this, they must predict the co-ordinates of their targets and use their limited shots wisely.

 Project Aim: To build a command line application that allows the user to play a logic game.
-A dataset will be created and edited via CRUD (Create, Read, Update, Delete) protocols.
+A dataset will be created by the computer and edited by the user.

 ![Am I Responsive graphic](./assets/images/).